krumbunny/sapfest.org/apply/index.md

 - Booth sitters if you need a short break
 - A simple artist's meal afterwards

-#### Key dates for 2013:
+#### Key dates:

-- January 4, 2013 - Artist applications accepted
+- January 6, 2014 - Artist applications accepted
-- March 15, 2013 - Artist applications due
+- March 14, 2014 - Artist applications due
-- March 29, 2013 - Artists notified
-- April 12, 2013 - Booth fee due
-- May 1, 2013 - No refunds
-- June 1, 2013 - Festival day!
+- June 7, 2014 - Festival day!

-The [application process](/process/jury.html) page outlines how to apply and the jury proceedure.
+The [application process](/apply/jury.html) page outlines how to apply and the jury proceedure.
-More information is also available in the [Artist FAQ](/process/faq.html).
+More information is also available in the [Artist FAQ](/apply/faq.html).
-Our [mission statement](/process/mission.html) gives some background on the fair and it's relationship to the Library Association.
+Our [mission statement](/apply/mission.html) gives some background on the fair and it's relationship to the Library Association.